When I visit a popular destination, I want to know what the hidden gems and must-see attractions are.

 You can visit Hatch Show Print before or after your visit to the Country Music Hall of Fame without having to step outside.

-Learn more about Hatch Show Print that has been a handmade staple in Nashville since 1879.
+Learn more about Hatch Show Print which has been a handmade staple in Nashville since 1879.

 There are guided tours available if you want to learn more about the shop’s history and printing process new and old.
 Tour guests also get to print a keepsake commemorative print.